dat515-2024/info/uis-unix.md

 _It may take a while before you get access, but you can continue learning while you wait._

+**Note for Returning Students:**
+If you are an old student and had a Unix account before, which has expired, do not create a new Unix account.
+Instead, mention your old Unix account details when reaching out to Theo.
+He will reactivate your old Unix account.

+If your account is active, you don't have to do anything.

 ### Accessing UiS Unix Machines

 To access the Unix system from outside UiS campus, you need to use one of the following jump servers: